Aruuuux/Windows-Library-NTLM-Stealer/README.md

 To bypass this and increase credibility:

-1. The script crates a nested folder
+1. The script creates a nested folder
 2. It places the ".library-ms" file inside this folder.
 3. It compresses everything into a ZIP archive.